EU AI Act Omnibus: What Irish Firms Need to Know

 In summary

-The Digital Omnibus proposal adjusts timelines and technical details for certain high-risk systems, subject to formal adoption.
-It does not change the overall risk-based structure or general obligations of the AI Act.
+The Digital Omnibus, adopted by the European Parliament on 16 June 2026, adjusts timelines and technical details for certain high-risk systems.
+The overall risk-based structure and general obligations of the AI Act stay exactly as they were.

 For the full compliance obligations this creates for organisations deploying Annex III high-risk AI systems in financial services, HR technology, or health technology, see What the August 2026 EU AI Act Deadline Means for Irish SMEs.